Price/Earnings Ratio (P/E Ratio)

 PEG Ratio = 17.15 / 20.6 = 0.8325

 Note that the growth rate is not treated as a percentage in the denominator, but as general number.
-Because Google's PEG ratio is less than 1, many investors would consider it a good buy.
+Because this stock's PEG ratio < 1, many investors would consider it a good buy.

 Many investors believe that a company's earnings growth rate should approximate its P/E ratio.
 If the PEG ratio is significantly less than 1, then the stock is undervalued, and therefore a good buy; if it significantly exceeds 1, then it is probably overpriced, and should be sold or avoided.